-The Direct Democracy Forum (the DDF) are committed to establishing an upper house of Parliament, drawn from the streets.
+The Direct Democracy Forum (the DDF) are committed to establishing an upper house of Parliament, drawn from the streets in a process called Sortition.
 The DDF call this house the Senate:

 The Senate will be a Chapter Nine constitutional institution and process, that will take ordinary people who volunteer as representatives of their peers and who are then randomly selected from those volunteers, and inform them on the bills before the legislative assembly (the DDF call it the Lower House) and the regulations proposed by Cabinet.
 The Senate’s duty is to reject or approve those bills or regulations, as a house or, if a bill is prejudicial to a particular group, have that group apply a veto, if they wish, or, if a prejudiced group is not represented in the Senate, any group acting on their behalf, will have the right to apply a minority veto.

 The application of a minority veto will require the approval of the Senior Senators and the Constitutional Court to affirm that the application is relevant and significant.

 The purpose is simple.
 Every bill and every regulation that the Lower House and cabinet propose, in addition to satisfying other Parliamentary and constitutional requirements, must meet two Senate criteria.

 - The measures must have the overwhelming (80%) support of the Senate

 - The measures must not prejudice the rights of any minority group.